VenusAgent/.github/profile/README.md

 VenusAI is an organization that develops some of products with using most innovative AI infrastructures and techniques.

 We are currently developing Venus Agent Framework that extends Pydantic AI Agent Framework.
-V1 is soon for release.
-Stay tuned !
+V1 will be released soon.
+Stay tuned!